-In addition to poetry anthologies, teachers can write their own poems too, and I really encourage you to do so.
+In addition to poetry anthologies, teachers can write their own poems too.
+I really encourage you to do so.
 I had so much fun creating the yearly poetry bundle in my store featured on the left, and I think the poems turned out pretty decent too.
 I had a specific plan in mind for my poems and how they were going to be used, and my audience was the classroom teacher since I was using them in my teaching.
-With them, I do the five ideas shared above.
-You might check out the collection to the right.
-It’s best for grades 2-4 and includes enough poetry sets for the entire year.
-You can download the sample below.

 As I prepared this post, I also went through some of the activities I’ve used with my students and a few that I think look really great.
 For starters, here is the Pinterest board I’ve developed for poetry resources.
 It is a growing board, so feel free to follow it or repin.

 This resource for upper elementary is for comprehension.
 You can use it with any poem you have.
 I used it with some of my favorite Jack Prelutsky poems, and my students loved it.
 We used it to prepare my kids for state testing in the spring.